PrinceMahdi/aws-certifications/aws-cloud-practitioner/README.md

 - **Users and Groups** can be assigned JSON documents called policies
 - These policies define the **permissions** of the users
-- In AWS you apply the **least priviledge principle:** don't give more permission than a user needs
+- In AWS you apply the **least privilege principle:** don't give more permission than a user needs

 ### IAM: Policies Structure